 LLC business names associated with government and/or financial entities are not always restricted - it depends on the state.
 Additional paperwork may be required.

 In addition to naming your Texas LLC, creating a website is also important for your business.
 Check for domain name availability through an online web services site (i.e. Go Daddy).

 Step 2: Establish Ownership

-Texas LLCs must have at least one member or manager listed in their incorporation documents.
+There must be at least one member or manager to form an LLC in Texas.

 LLC members in Texas may be of any age.